 Tip #1 Proper invoicing is a must: so check out our advice to ensure that you stay above board.

-Often, it’s not only a client’s late or missed payment that’s the issue — it’s our own lack of initiative.
-Because, let’s face it: most freelancers and small businesses would rather listen to the Top 40 on repeat for a week straight than have to chase clients asking for money.
+Often, it’s not only a client’s late or missed payment that’s the issue.
+It might be our own lack of initiative.
+Let’s face it: most freelancers and small businesses would rather listen to the Top 40 on repeat for a week straight than have to chase clients asking for money.
 It’s humbling at best and an exercise in severe futility and embarrassment, at worst.

 Here are 4 top tips to help you get paid faster: